lightly-ai/lightly/docs/source/getting_started/command_line_tool.rst

     lightly-train --help

+You can get an overview of the various parameters in :ref:`ref-cli-config-default`.

+.. _ref-cli-embeddings-lightly:

 Create embeddings using the CLI
 -----------------------------------------
 Once you have a trained model checkpoint, you can create an embedding of a dataset.